Intensive Cheesemaking Course 2

 Blue Vein: there are many blue vein cheeses styles to choose from.
 When you come to the course, we can only make one of these styles, but we will discuss the techniques to make each of these styles.

 Comte: Frances’ most popular cheese, inspired from the Cheese tour of France.
 This is a style of cheese that involves rapid cooking of the curd to high temperatures that is lightly pressed.
 We will cover the techniques of the cutting and whey off and formation of the curd before hooping.
 These are very important steps to learn for this cheese.

 Halloumi: a simple cheese to make and has become very popular in Australia;

-Pressed Lactic Tomme: This is new addition to the course.
-Ideally a goat milk cheese but works just as well with cow’s milk.
-This cheese was inspired from one of the cheeses we see on the France Cheesemaking Tour.
-This is using a simple lactic set curd to make a traditional French
+Pressed Lactic Tomme: This cheese is ideally a goat milk cheese but works just as well with cow’s milk.
+This cheese was inspired from one of the cheeses we experience on the France Cheesemaking Tour.
+This cheese is made using a simple lactic set curd to create a traditional French

 Semi Pressed Lactic cheese: Another new addition inspired by the France Cheese Tour.
 This one is a mix between the Pressed Lactic Tomme and a fresh lactic cheese.
 The resultant cheese can be eaten at a few days, a few weeks or a few months depending on the ripening techniques that you can apply.
 Also ideally made with goat milk cheese but works just as well with cow’s milk.